abrahamAlpuerto/MaxCut_Genetic_Crossover/README.md

+## Solutions
+Solutions to each graph is given in /data/results.txt file as a binary vector with a label of score and graph above.

 ## Results
+Results for Gurobis QUBO solver were taken from provided text documents specifically first line obj: ...
 | Graph  | Gurobis (1 hour) | L2A | Mine | Improvement % |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | powerlaw_100_ID_27 | 284 | 284 | 284 | 0.0% |